arangodb/docs/3.11/administration-reduce-memory-footprint.md

 --rocksdb.total-write-buffer-size
 ```

-Note that it does not make sense to set to set this limit smaller than
+Note that it does not make sense to set this limit smaller than
 10 times the size of a write buffer, since there are currently 10 column
 families and each will need at least one write buffer.